Friends-Ship-Studio/fs-start-next-code-quality/README.md

 ## Create Next App configuration

-This is a [Next.js](https://nextjs.org/) (v14) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), using the following configuration options:
+This project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), using Next 14 and the following configuration options:

 ```
 ✔ Would you like to use TypeScript? … Yes